Can’t Click Anything On Desktop Windows 10 is Fixed (10 solutions)

 Enable Mouse Keys

 By enabling the mouse key, you can use the keyboard to control the mouse cursor and click on things on the screen.
-This can be especially useful if your mouse isn’t working or using a laptop without a mouse.
+This can be especially useful if your mouse isn’t working or if you are using a laptop without a mouse.
 With the mouse key enabled, you can quickly and easily navigate Windows and select items on the screen.

 Step 1: Press Win + R to open the run dialog box.